khan-farhan/autotagger-using-microsoft-azure/README.md

-This project is a GUI based autotagger which uses Microsoft azure cognitive services face api to identify a person in a given picture.
+This project is a GUI based autotagger in python3 which uses Microsoft azure cognitive services face api to identify a person in a given picture.

 Subscription key needs to be changed in all the scripts.